jlacko/RCzechia/README.md

  * the encoding was adjusted to handle Czech accents correctly in R
  * coordinate reference system was changed from a local CRS ([S-JSTK](https://epsg.io/5513-1623)) to global WGS84 ([EPSG:4326](https://epsg.io/4326))

 The shapefiles are by necessity larger than the limits of a CRAN package size allow.
-The data are therefore stored remotely (on Amazon AWS) and downloaded as required.
+The data are therefore stored remotely (on Amazon Cloud / AWS S3) and downloaded as required.
 As consequence a working internet connection is required to fully use the package.

 For the most commonly used shapes (*republika*, *kraje* and *okresy*) an optional low resolution version is also included.
 To access it specify the value of `resolution` parameter as `"low"` (default is `"high"`).

-Using of the lo-res versions does not require a working internet connection.

 Access to the external files is logged, from time to time I check the logs (mainly to understand my bandwidth charges).